Need help?Welcome to our FAQ, feel free to browse the questions below. If you don't find your answer here, see other ways to get help.

 You can delete any postcards that you received and uploaded to your wall.
-To delete it, go to the Received Postcards section and click on the ID of the postcard you wish to delete.
+To delete it, go to that postcard page by selecting it from your Received Postcards page.
 Right above the postcard image there is a button to delete that postcard.

 If you find a postcard image that should be removed, the first thing to do is to contact that person and ask to remove it.
 Please wait a few days for a reply since not every user accesses the site on a daily basis.
 If you don't obtain a reply, please contact us specifying the reason why that image should be removed from the site.
 We will do our best to help.

 It is quite simple!
-Just go to the postcard page (by clicking on its Postcard ID) and right above the postcard image there is a small heart-shaped icon.
-Clicking it adds the postcard as a favourite.
+Just go to the postcard page and right above the postcard image there is a small heart-shaped icon which you can use to add the postcard as a favourite.
 By the way, to remove it from your favourites, it is the same process.